Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets} Our experiments are conducted on CSI300, which is a stock pool covering 300 large-cap A-share stocks in the Chinese market.
-We use the 10-day return as the prediction targets, with buying and selling at the open price.
+\paragraph{Datasets} Our experiments are mainly conducted on the CSI300 (China Securities Index 300).
+Its components consist of 300 large-cap A-share stocks in the Chinese market.
+We primarily use the 10-day return as the prediction target, with buying and selling at the open price.
 The dataset is split chronologically into training (2011/01/01-2019/12/31), validation (2020/01/01-2020/12/31), and test (2021/01/01-2024/12/01) periods.
+Four other datasets (CSI500, S\&P500, HSI, and HSCI) from three different stock markets (China, U.S. and HK) are also tested.
+More details and results are provided in Appendix~\ref{A: Datasets} and Appendix~\ref{A: Different Settings}.

-\paragraph{Model} In our experiments, all agents are based on \textbf{gpt-oss-120b}~\cite{openai2025gptoss} by default.
+\paragraph{Model} In our paper, all agents are based on \textbf{gpt-oss-120b}~\cite{openai2025gptoss} by default.
 For the task-specific agents in the seven-level agent hierarchy and the thinking-evolution agents, the temperature is randomly selected from \{0.7, 0.8, 0.9, 1.0, 1.1, 1.2\} to encourage diversity.
 For the agents in the multi-agent quality checker, the temperature is fixed at 0.8.
 The maximum token length is set to 4096.
 By default, LightGBM~\cite{ke2017lightgbm} is used to train the alphas generated by our method.

 \paragraph{Training Setting} The size of the initial pool is set to 80, meaning that the minimum number of alphas generated by the task-specific agents is 80.
 The parent pool size is set to 32, indicating that after filtering, at most 32 alphas are retained and passed to the next generation.
 The children's pool is set to be three times the size of the parent pool, meaning that the minimum number of alphas generated by the evolutionary agents is 96.
 By default, each task-specific agent leads a complete evolutionary cycle, which consists of 24 generations and 3 inner sub-cycles, with each sub-cycle comprising 8 generations.
 Thus, each task-specific agent initiates the evolutionary search 3 times.
 In addition, every 2 generations, new alphas generated by the task-specific agents are filtered and injected into the parent pool.
 For each generation, the top two elite alphas from the previous generation are always carried forward to the next.
 All alphas containing more than 30\% NaN values or failing the multi-agent quality checker are discarded.
 All experiments are conducted on NVIDIA H100 GPUs.